 | Scale | 2029-2030 | Thousands of robots, price drops to $20K |

-Elon Musk predicts Tesla's Optimus humanoid robot will eventually cost $20,000-25,000 — less than a car.
-Whether that timeline is realistic is debated, but the investment levels suggest the industry believes it is possible.
+Elon Musk says Tesla's Optimus will eventually cost $20,000-25,000 — less than a car.
+Whether that timeline holds is anyone's guess, but the investment levels suggest the industry thinks it's possible.

 For Investors and Builders

-The investment thesis: If humanoid robots work (and billions in funding suggest investors believe they will), the market is measured in trillions — replacing a significant portion of the $50+ trillion global labor market.
+The thesis: If humanoid robots work (and billions in funding say investors believe they will), the market is measured in trillions — replacing a significant chunk of the $50+ trillion global labor market.

-The builder opportunity: Every robot needs AI software — computer vision, natural language processing, motion planning, task planning.
-The AI skills developed for software (LLMs, reinforcement learning, computer vision) are directly applicable to robotics.
+The builder angle: Every robot needs AI software — computer vision, NLP, motion planning, task planning.
+The AI skills developed for software (LLMs, reinforcement learning, computer vision) apply directly to robotics.

-The risk: Robotics hardware is capital-intensive, timelines are uncertain, and general-purpose humanoid robots remain unproven at scale.
-But the potential payoff justifies the investment for those with long time horizons.
+The risk: Robotics hardware is capital-intensive, timelines are fuzzy, and general-purpose humanoid robots remain unproven at scale.
+But the potential payoff justifies the bet for anyone with a long horizon.

 $5 billion+ in robotics funding in a single year.
 Backed by Bezos, Musk, NVIDIA, and OpenAI.
-The humanoid robot market could be the largest AI market of all — potentially trillions in value if robots can reliably perform human work.
-Today's investment represents the early innings of what could be the most transformative technology shift since the industrial revolution.
-The financial stakes have never been higher.
+Humanoid robots could become the largest AI market of all — potentially trillions in value if they can reliably do human work.
+Today's investment represents the early innings of what could be the most transformative shift since the industrial revolution.